Freestyle Music Park: Early closure, bankruptcy and new owners

-In September 2008, HRP investor Africa Israel Investments decided to write off its entire $10 million investment in the park "due to liquidity difficulties the park is experiencing".
+In September 2008, Africa Israel Investments decided to write off its entire $10 million investment in the park "due to liquidity difficulties the park is experiencing".
 Hard Rock Park then announced that they were ending the 2008 season over a month early, laying off most of the employees, and had filed for Chapter 11 bankruptcy protection.
 At the time of the filing, the park expressed hopes of reopening in 2009; the following month the company announced plans to sell the park.
 In January 2009, the company converted to Chapter 7.

 In February 2009, the Delaware bankruptcy court declined to force an auction and approved the sale of the park to FPI MB Entertainment (FPI) for $25 million.
 FPI MB Entertainment was a joint venture of FPI US LLC, a company incorporated in Delaware, and MB Entertainment.
 The partners included Roundbox Advisors, Freestyle Park International, Baker Leisure Group, and two of the park's original owners, Thomas M. Hiles and D. Tim Duncan.
 Baker Leisure Group managed the day-to-day park operations.
 FPI had to completely re-skin and overhaul the park to comply with court rulings.

 On April 2, 2009, the new owners announced that the Hard Rock name would be dropped.
 While Hard Rock International had been willing to continue use of the name if conditions could be met, the owners felt that changing the name would give the park a more positive image since the old name was connected with the bankruptcy; also, the "Hard Rock" name was not considered family-oriented.
 Because of the name change, the bankruptcy court required all Hard Rock souvenirs to be destroyed.
 Later that month, FPI unveiled a new name for the park: Freestyle Music Park, stating that it would pay homage to a variety of musical genres, including rock n' roll, country, reggae, beach music, pop, R&B, alternative, Christian, disco, and rap.
 The name does not refer to the Latin music genre, according to sales and marketing director John Stine.

 In May 2009, HRP Creative Services Co. wanted to make certain attractions separate from the park the new owners planned, with former park CEO Steven Goodwin wanting the new owners to pay royalties.
 However, a Delaware federal judge said on March 30 that some of the previous owners still owned intellectual property rights relating to the original theme.
 The original owners then sued FPI, claiming they had not done enough to change the park, and that the new owners were using intellectual property that was not theirs.
 This action threatened to delay the reopening.